sfwnisme/COMPLAINT-TICKETS/README.md

 - [x] create a hook for media query
 - [x] change the shape of the department representitive on the mobile
 - [x] helper text component
-- [ ] error and success message component
+- [x] error and success message component with inputs
 - [ ] textarea component
 - [x] new tickets list layout
 - [ ] file input component